jscaldwell55/redteam_datacopy_ext/README.md

 OVERVIEW

-This is a functional prototype of a Chrome extension that automates data transfer between two browser tabs.
+Chrome extension that automates data transfer between two browser tabs.
 It is designed to support rapid adaptation to new platforms via remote configuration.

 Core Functionality

 Extract: Scrapes data from a source webpage using CSS selectors defined in a remote config.
 Extracted key-value data is stored in chrome.storage.local.

 Fill: Retrieves stored data and populates input fields on a target webpage (e.g., Google Form) by mapping data keys to form fields.

 QUICK START